Other Parades & Festivals Attractions

-Brooklyn Bridge Park and Syfy have teamed up again for Movies With A View, with a showcase of music, short film, and features in the scenic park every Thursday at 6pm!
+Brooklyn Bridge Park presents Movies With A View, a showcase of music, short film, and features in the scenic park every Thursday at 6pm!

 Pack a picnic (just be discrete with the wine!), grab a comfy blanket and enjoy stunning views of New York Harbor and lower Manhattan while enjoying great films.